Get a rebate. And get paid each summer.

-Meet the 3rd generation Nest
+Meet the 3rd generation Nest Learning Thermostat

 No more confusing programming.
 Nest learns the temperatures you like and builds a personalized schedule for your home.

 Don’t waste energy heating or cooling an empty home.
-Nest automatically adjusts to a temperature that will help you save when you’re away.
+Nest automatically saves energy when you’re away.